How internet pioneer Radia Perlman overcame bias to invent an core component of the web

 By Cyril Bouquet, Jean-Louis Barsoux, and Michael Wade

-Computer scientist Radia Perlman is often referred to as the “Mother of the Internet”—a title she shuns, but which has stuck due to her accomplishments and contributions to the creation of the web.
+Computer scientist Radia Perlman is often referred to as the “Mother of the Internet”—a title she shuns, but which has stuck due to her key role in driving the growth and development of the internet.

 Perlman is rightly considered an internet pioneer, but she also encountered barriers because of her gender.
 And today, despite tremendous innovations by Perlman and other women like her, tech continues to be a tough environment for female engineers.